-To open the load case combinations dialog window (Fig. 7.1-1), select Loading \(\rightarrow\)Load Cases/Combos \(\rightarrow\)Load Combinations \(\frac{1}{2}\).
-Depending on the building code selection you have made, and whether or not you have implemented prestressing, the program automatically defines a number of load cases and load combinations.
+To open the load case combinations dialog window (Fig. 7.1-1), select Loading ->Load Cases/Combos ->Load Combinations .
+Depending on the building code selection you have made, and whether you have implemented prestressing, the program automatically defines a number of load cases and load combinations.
 You can add to or edit the program's selection.

-The design code you have selected is displayed in the middle of the dialog box - ACI in the case illustrated in Fig. 7.1-1.
+Figure 7.1-1 - Load Combination Dialog Window